rajitdeb/LearningSecurity/README.md

 # Understanding Proguard rules
 1. Enable R8/Proguard and set `minifyEnabled` to `true` in order to prevent Reverse Engineering (for the release build)
 2. Set `shrinkResources` to `true` in order to reduce the file size of the release APK
+3. Set `debuggable` to `false` in order to prevent your app to be easily debuggable by unauthorized users
-3. Sometimes, it happens that with the usage of proguard, it performs Code Obfuscation on the classes that shouldn't be altered.
+4. Sometimes, it happens that with the usage of proguard, it performs Code Obfuscation on the classes that shouldn't be altered.
 For example, `model classes`
-4. So, we add this code in the `proguard-rules.pro` file:
+5. So, we add this code in the `proguard-rules.pro` file:

    ```Kotlin
     -keep class com.example.packagename.model.*